-Located high above the Urubamba Valley in Peru , the Incan city of Machu Picchu is the most popular tourist attraction in the country.
-This ancient city dates back to the fifteenth century, and was built on the order of the first ruler of the Incan empire, known as the Sapa Inca Pachacuti.
-The city was inhabited for over one hundred years, until Peru was conquered by the Spanish in 1532.
-The city was then lost for several hundred years, and subsequently re-discovered by Western civilization in 1911, when an American historian named Hiram Bingham was shown the site by locals.
+This ancient city dates back to the fifteenth century and was built on the order of the first ruler of the Incan empire, known as the Sapa Inca Pachacuti.
+The city was inhabited for over one hundred years until the Spanish conquered Peru in 1532.
+The city was then lost for several hundred years and subsequently re-discovered by Western civilization in 1911 when locals showed an American historian named Hiram Bingham the site.

 The exact function of the city is uncertain.
-The city is just five miles square, and was inhabited by less than one thousand people.
-It is thought by some archeologists that the city may have been a kind of country retreat for Incan nobility.
-Others see the site as a base which was established as an "Ilacta" – a settlement from which the Sapa could maintain control over conquered regions.
-The city may have even fulfilled both functions – this particular Ilacta may have been built with the purpose of protecting the Incan aristocracy.
-The surrounding mountains and valleys provide natural defense from attack, and the city cannot be seen at all from the valley below.
-With natural springs providing water, and the surrounding plateaus providing food, the city would have been entirely self-sufficient, and well-protected.
+The city is just five miles square and was inhabited by less than one thousand people.
+Some archeologists think that the city may have been a kind of country retreat for Incan nobility.
+Others see the site as a base established as an 'Ilacta' – a settlement from which the Sapa could maintain control over conquered regions.
+The city may have even fulfilled both functions – this particular Ilacta may have been built to protect the Incan aristocracy.
+The surrounding mountains and valleys provide natural defense from attack, and the city cannot be seen from the valley below.
+With natural springs providing water and the surrounding plateaus providing food, the city would have been entirely self-sufficient and well-protected.